Local SEO: Your Comprehensive Business Marketing And Ranking Guide

 Discover where they are better than you are.
 If they are significantly better in many places, then you have some work to do.
 But understand, SEO is not a one and done process.
-You need to consistently optimize and add content to your website that directly communicates to your audience, and its imperative that you do it better than your competition.
+You need to consistently optimize and add content to your website that directly communicates to your audience, and it's imperative that you do it better than your competition.

-It’s time to become the expert in your niche.
+It's time to become THE expert in your niche.

 List as many search terms for your niche possible, Google them all and identify how many have “people also ask” sections on the first page.

 When you see this section, be sure to note every question you can find and answer all of these on your website in a FAQs section.